-The Episcopal Chaplaincy at Boston University is an open, dynamic community that explores the intersections of vocation, justice, spirituality and intellectual life.
-Our community comes together from all corners of the university, and we each live out our faith in various ways.
-We host weekly Monday night meditative prayer in Marsh Chapel as well as Wednesday evening Eucharist at 5:15 p.m., followed by homemade dinner and fellowship two blocks away at 40 Prescott Street, Brookline.
-Please see www.episcopalbu.com for various other programs and activities throughout the year.
+The Episcopal Chaplaincy at Boston University is an open dynamic community that explores the intersections of vocation, justice, spirituality and intellectual life.
+Our community comes together from all corners of the world during this time as we live out our faith in various ways.

 MIT (Massachusetts Institute of Technology)

 The Lutheran Episcopal Ministry at MIT is a progressive, inclusive, committed Christian community of undergraduate and graduate students.
 We offer worship every Wednesday evening in the MIT Chapel, followed by dinner, and also gather for retreats, learning opportunities, social events and service projects throughout the year.
 The Episcopal chaplaincy also sponsors Radius, a program of public events, workshops and undergraduate seminars that explore ethical issues in science and technology.

 Chaplains: The Rev. Thea Keith-Lucas, Episcopal Chaplain (firstname.lastname@example.org);

 Open Table, the Lutheran Episcopal Campus Ministry at Northeastern, is an open and inclusive student group that welcomes everyone of any faith tradition, all sexual orientations and all spiritual backgrounds, including seekers and those with more questions than answers.
 In our time together, we share about our lives, support one another and talk about our faith and how we live out our faith in this complicated time.